htcondor/htcondor/docs/grid-computing/job-router.rst

 -  Jobs appropriate for routing to the grid must not rely on access to a shared file system, or other services that are only available on the local pool.
-The job will use HTCondor’s file transfer mechanism, rather than relying on a shared file system to access input files and write output files.
+The job will use HTCondor's file transfer mechanism, rather than relying on a shared file system to access input files and write output files.
 In the submit description file, to enable file transfer, there will be a set of commands similar to